daemianmack/clojure-links/README.md

 You can POST new links via edn, json, and x-www-form-urlencoded.

-These examples show use of a system that is configured to respond to a successful link creation by returning that link.
+These examples are hitting a system that's configured to respond to a successful link creation by returning that link.

 Link title-fetching happens asynchronously via a future, so the POSTing client doesn't have to wait for the fetch to complete before recieving the result.